 This is where the sales metric, Customer Acquisition Cost, comes into play.
 It describes the costs involved in acquiring new customers.
 The complexity of the products, which is common in the B2B environment, is of course not without effects: Products are explained for a long time online and then mostly not understood correctly.
 The sales rep needs to take the time to find out the needs of potential customers, and not infrequently, by asking and answering the same questions.
 This is annoying in that he could have invested this time more efficiently in existing customers.
 "Time is money" is a saying that is probably not a stranger to anyone and in this situation it fits like a fist, because of course the cost factor is not least related to the time required.
 Ergo: The sales cycle should be as short as possible.
 At the same time, the advice must not lose its quality, after all, the customer should be satisfied and will continue to rely on your company in the future.
 It is therefore important to accompany potential leads on their customer journey as effectively and as quickly as possible in order to optimize the sales key figure customer acquisition cost.

 Other key sales figures also play a role in these KPIs, including lead response time.
-A study by Lead Connect found that 78 % of potential customers in B2B buy from the primary respondent.
+A study by Lead Connect found that 78 % of B2B prospects buy from the first responder.
 78 %!
-In addition, the study states that anyone who takes longer than five minutes for an answer will lose around 80 % lead qualifications.
-At the same time also led Havard Business Review conducted a study that found that the average time it takes a sales team to respond to an incoming B2B lead is a full 42 hours.
+The study also states that anyone who takes more than five minutes to answer will lose around 80 % lead qualifications.
+At the same time also led Harvard Business Review conducted a study that found that the average time it takes a sales team to respond to an incoming B2B lead is a full 42 hours.
 In relation to this, Lead Connect found a 391 % increase in sales conversions if a company replied within the first minute.
 However, according to the latest information, only 1 % of the B2B companies can do this.
 Conclusion: The lead response time can and should definitely be taken into account when it comes to KPIs in B2B sales.

 Efficiently optimize important KPIs in B2B sales